Earlier this month I spent an afternoon feeling like I was inside the movie Silver Bullet.

 But if a kid strapped to a chrome wheelchair started whizzing down the street with a drunk uncle cheering him on, I would have lost it.

 Speaking of drunk uncles, TNUC is long overdue to pay respects to the one and only UNCLE RED.

 Uncle Red is of course the legendary uncle of 13 year-old Marty Caslow (Corey Haim).
 The character is played seemingly effortlessly by Gary Busey, who knocks this performance out of the ballpark by being such a natural fun-loving, generous, heart-in-the-right-place, drunken uncle.

 Marty’s parents are slightly overly protective since he’s confined to a wheelchair, which allows Uncle Red to swoop in and treat him like gold.
 Whether it’s staying up past his bedtime to play board games, buying fireworks or oh yeah, building him a custom “Silver Bullet” high-powered turbo wheelchair, he’s the uncle many of us cherished as a kid.

 Of course like all classic, sauce-loving uncles of cinema, this good-natured soul has his demons.
 Red’s sister (Marty’s mom) disapproves of his behavior and thinks he’s a bad influence on Marty.
 Truth of the matter is, Marty needs someone who doesn’t pity him or make him feel less than others, and that’s exactly what Uncle Red is all about!

-In the meantime, TNUC will be waiting until the moon is all the way full.
+In the meantime, TNUC will be here waiting until the moon is full.